quaggaone/felixdim-format-pandoc/share/panfd/templates/felixdim-format.typ

 #let horizontalrule = line(length: 100%)
 // this is pandoc’s translation of <hr> since typst doesn‘t have an equivalent as of now

-// import specified template from git subtree
+// import specified template from homebrew share
-#import "/opt/homebrew/Cellar/panfd/0.1.2/lib/felixdim-format-typst/templates/fd-doc.typ": conf as fd-doc
+#import "/opt/homebrew/share/felixdim-format-typst/template/fd-doc.typ": conf as fd-doc

 #show: doc => fd-doc(
 $if(title)$